Innovation Funding Incentives in Sweden

 Sweden offers a significant R&D tax deduction that directly lowers employers’ monthly labour costs for personnel engaged in R&D activities.

-• Mechanism: Employers can reduce their employer contributions on salaries paid to employees working with R&D. The deduction is typically 20% of the salary, up to a certain limit per month per employee, and an overall annual limit per group.
-This reduces the effective cost of R&D personnel for companies.
+• Mechanism: Employers can reduce their employer contributions on salaries paid to employees working with R&D. The reduction is a tax deduction that amounts to 19.59% (the full national social security contribution rate is 31.42%) of the qualified R&D salaries.
+The deduction is typically 20% of the salary, up to a certain limit per month per employee (the limit is subject to annual change), and an overall annual limit per group.
+This effectively provides an immediate cash flow advantage by reducing payroll tax payable.

 • Eligibility: The R&D activities must be systematic and qualified research and development, aimed at generating new knowledge or developing new or substantially improved products, services, or production processes.
 Software development, including AI, cloud infrastructure, and cybersecurity, increasingly qualifies.
 Proposed changes for 2026 aim to simplify and broaden the definition of R&D, making it more accessible, particularly for smaller companies.